(Un)documented Migration feat. Hostile Terrain 94

 We were invited by Andrea Stultiens to help in different areas of this collaborative initiative.
 More specifically, we worked with the students in finding strategies that engage public's participation throughout the process of setting up the Hostile Terrain 94 installation.
 We have also initiated a new collaboration with the Now You See Me Moria collective who we invited to participate in the exhibition with their Action Kit; a travelling poster campaign aiming to raise awareness about Moria - the largest refugee camp in Europe situated on the island of Lesbos, Greece.
 In response to the exhibition we created the first episode of our podcast series "Between Art & Activism" where many of the contributors shared their views on the role of photography in documenting migration and its connection to anthropology.

 - Hostile Terrain 94 (by Jason de León)

 This exhibition wouldn't be possible without the help of many MA Photography & Society students.
 Special thanks to Daniel Zduniuk, Joseph Kennel, Benjamin Morrison, Arianna Cavalensi, Beatrice Cera for their commitment.

-This exhibition takes place in relation to the Gerbrands Lecture, which will be delivered by Jason de Léon, initiator of Hostile Terrain ’94, in the National Museum of Ethnology in Leiden.
-The exhibition is made possible thanks to Fund for Ethnology / Leiden University.
+This exhibition took place in Amare (1-15 Nov.
+2022) in The Hague, in relation to the Gerbrands Lecture, which was delivered by Jason de Léon, initiator of Hostile Terrain ’94, in the National Museum of Ethnology in Leiden.
+The exhibition was made possible thanks to Fund for Ethnology / Leiden University.

 uploaded on November 2022